 The following is taken from Campbell County School District's Transportation policy, view the full policy here.

 Buses, as an extension of school district property, are subject to district policies and procedures.
-We will utilize video on the buses as necessary to help in student discipline.
-Parents may request to view a video.
-Please contact the transportation department to schedule a time.
+We may utilize video on the buses as necessary to assist in bus safety.
+Please contact the Transportation Department with any questions.

 ALTERNATE BUS REQUESTS